-The published price for college is rarely the price you pay.
+The sticker price for college is rarely the price you pay.
 Many students receive grants or scholarships; however, they won't know what the price will be until they receive financial award letters.
-According to the College Board, the average tuition and fees for the 2018-2019 school year were \$35,830 at private colleges, \$10,230 for state residents at public colleges, and \$26,290 for out-of-state residents attending public universities.
-These costs do not include room and board.
+According to the College Board, the average tuition and fees for the 2018-2019 school year were \$35,830 at private colleges, \$10,230 for state residents at public

-Before selecting colleges you want to apply to, explore costs of a number of factors including tuition, using the U.S. Department of Education's College Scorecard tool to identify five affordable college options: collegescorecard.ed.gov
+Before selecting colleges you want to apply to, explore costs for a number of factors, including tuition, using the U.S. Department of Education's College Scorecard tool and identify five affordable college options: collegescorecard.ed.gov